Guidelines for retirement village Residents' Committees

 In these rules:

-A resident, who is not a member of the Residents’ Committee and is not standing for election to the Residents’ Committee, selected by a show of hands at a meeting of the residents.
+Returning officer means a resident, who is not a member of the Residents’ Committee and is not standing for election to the Residents’ Committee selected by a show of hands at a meeting of the residents.
 The returning officer carries out the election and/or ballot on behalf of the residents.

 The name of the Committee is: ‘The [insert name of village] Residents’ Committee (Committee).